Health Insurance Information:

 What is a Special Enrollment Period?

 After Open Enrollment, you can still enroll in coverage if you have a qualifying life change that will give you a special enrollment period (SEP).
 These changes include things like the birth or adoption of a child, losing your job-based coverage, moving to a new coverage area, or getting married.
 If your household is considered low-income (below 150% federal poverty level), you may enroll in Medicaid or the Marketplace at any time of year.
 To check your income level, try our calculator near the bottom of this page.

 ND Health Insurance Navigators are here year-round to answer questions and provide enrollment assistance for the Marketplace, Medicaid, or CHIP.
 If you don’t have affordable health insurance coverage, contact us, and we can review your options.

 Looking for Medicare?
 (Usually for individuals age 65 and older)

-For assistance with Medicare, including questions and concerns about Medicare fraud, visit the Senior Medicare Patrol.
+Navigators are not trained to provide assistance with Medicare enrollments.
+For assistance with Medicare, including questions about Medicare fraud, visit the Senior Medicare Patrol.
 This is another grant program located at the ND Center for Persons with Disabilities on the Minot State University campus.

-For more information about affordable health insurance plans or to request enrollment assistance, contact one of our local ND Navigators at 1-800-233-1737 or 701-858-3580.
+For more information about affordable health insurance plans through Marketplace, Medicaid or CHIP, or to request enrollment assistance, contact one of our local ND Navigators at 1-800-233-1737 or 701-858-3580.
 You may also send an email to NDNavigators@MinotStateU.edu or complete our Contact Form to be connected to a Navigator in your region.

 Where are we located?